 - When the monks are chanting, bring your hands to a praying position and join the ceremony

-- During the water-pouring ceremony, put your hands in a praying position or touch the person next to if they are of the same sex
+- During the water-pouring ceremony, put your hands in a praying position or touch the person next to you if they are of the same sex

 - If you’re not Buddhist: